Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 Can I Sue My Employer for a Work Injury?

 In most cases in the state of Georgia, you cannot sue your employer because you’re already receiving compensation via your workers’ compensation claim.
 There are a few rare instances wherein you can sue your employer.
-The Conyers Wokers’ Compensation Lawyers can assist you with more detailed information in regards to the possibility of suing your employer.
+The Conyers Workers’ Compensation Lawyers can assist you with more detailed information in regards to the possibility of suing your employer.

 A workers’ compensation claim may only be filed by an employee or a standby employee in the state of Georgia.
 As an independent contractor, you’re not an employee so you cannot file a workers’ compensation claim.

-What is my Conyers Workers’ Compensation Claim Worth?
+What Is My Conyers Workers’ Compensation Claim Worth?

 In the state of Georgia, you’ll receive two-thirds of your normal weekly wages or a maximum of $675 per week.
 In addition to your wages per week, you may also be eligible for other compensation including the following: